rur/good/README.md

 The `good scaffold` command outputs a web GUI setup to a sub package of a Go project.

+The scaffold package
+is unobtrusive so that it can be embedded in an existing Go module and make use of the project boilerplate.

 Pages are added using the `good page` command, which has a [starter template](#starter-templates) feature to speed things up.
-The scaffold package is unobtrusive so that it can be embedded in a Go project and make use of your existing boilerplate.

 #### TLDR; quickstart